Published: January 2019

 That's the idea behind intent-based networking.
 You express your business intent--for example, "Restrict access to this database to engineers on Team A"--and then the network does the work to realize that intent.
 Rolling up many individual steps into an automated workflow reduces errors, improves consistency, and saves time.

-We're in the early stages of achieving both goals--a unified view of the network and intent-based networking--using Cisco DNA Center.
-Cisco DNA Center combines the functions of the multiple management tools we use today.
+We're in the early stages of achieving both goals--a unified view of the network and intent-based networking--using Cisco Catalyst Center.
+Cisco Catalyst Center combines the functions of the multiple management tools we use today.
 Not only is it a centralized management dashboard, it also automates provisioning and change management, checks compliance against our policies, and captures asset logs that we analyze for troubleshooting, problem resolution, and predictive maintenance.

-We're currently using Cisco DNA Center in production for software-defined access and wireless assurance.
+We're currently using Cisco Catalyst Center in production for software-defined access and wireless assurance.
 We're also actively working with the business unit to codevelop a more dynamic contextual dashboard for incident resolution, automated ticketing in our service management tool, and automated software image management.
 Plug-and-play deployment (also known as zero-touch deployment) is coming soon.

 We analyze historical and real-time activity logs to identify the cause of network problems and, even better, predict problems before they happen.
 Until now we've stored these logs on the devices themselves.
 The trouble is that device memory fills up quickly, limiting how much information we can gather and analyze.
 And if a failed device needs to restart, we lose the logs, making it harder to identify the cause of an outage.

 Later we'd like to offer self-service troubleshooting.
 Say you're having a poor wireless experience; maybe the coverage is spotty or an access point is failing.
 One of our ideas is that you will enter a Webex Teams room for your building and type something like, “Why can’t I connect to the network?”
-A bot will retrieve data from Cisco DNA Center and respond, “Based on the data, it seems the problem is your laptop.
+A bot will retrieve data from Cisco Catalyst Center and respond, “Based on the data, it seems the problem is your laptop.
 I’ve opened a case with the desktop team, and here’s the case number.”
 Alternatively, it might respond, “Looks like everyone on your floor is having the same problem.
 I've opened a case with the network team, and here’s the number."
 The result is faster resolution for you, less overhead for the help desk.

 We currently automate access control based on user identity.
 If you attempt to connect to our network, Cisco Identity Services Engine (ISE) looks at both your identity and your device to decide whether to connect you to the production, lab, or guest network.

-Using Cisco DNA Center, we're starting to control access based on the specific application or time of day.
+Using Cisco Catalyst Center, we're starting to control access based on the specific application or time of day.
 For example, a contractor working on a new web interface can be granted access to the web front end but not the database.
 An executive webinar can get the highest priority on the network for 30 minutes.
 "Until now, giving priority to a certain traffic flow for a limited time took so much work that we rarely did it," said Dipesh Patel, enterprise network architect.

 The software-defined access pilot is underway in our North Sydney, Australia, office.
 We use ISE to set the policy for each user, which can include limiting access to specific applications permanently or for a specified time.
 For example, we can grant a contractor access to the lab network next Monday from 8:00 a.m. to 12:00 p.m. only.

 We can also allow users on a certain team to access certain applications on the production network but not others.
-ISE shares the policy with Cisco DNA Center, which instructs all the switches to put the policy in place.
+ISE shares the policy with Cisco Catalyst Center, which instructs all the switches to put the policy in place.
 The switches tag each user’s traffic.
 "The tag works something like an employee badge, letting you in some doors but not others," said Patel.

 Until recently we used a combination of applications to monitor network health and resolve issues.
-Now we're working with the business unit to move the same capabilities into Cisco DNA Center.
+Now we're working with the business unit to move the same capabilities into Cisco Catalyst Center.
 The immediate improvement will be the ability to see service flows anywhere--from source to destination--from one pane of glass.
 (Currently we’re limited to one theater or region at a time.)
 Seeing everything from one pane of glass will help our engineers more quickly understand the problem and its context so they can resolve it sooner.

 We're also working with the business unit to add more capabilities for troubleshooting and incident resolution.
-First, if Cisco DNA Center reports that a device has an issue, we'll be able to create a dynamic incident dashboard with a few clicks.
+First, if Cisco Catalyst Center reports that a device has an issue, we'll be able to create a dynamic incident dashboard with a few clicks.
 The dashboard will show information for the affected device and its neighbors, making it easier to see and resolve problems.

 If the remedy is a configuration change, we'll be able to enter the change once and then apply it to a group of switches with one click.
 Faster configuration changes are valuable if, say, we discover a new security threat and need to quickly change the security settings for hundreds of devices in a building.

 We want the single pane of glass to also include third-party management tools.
-To that end, we're currently integrating Cisco DNA Center with our ticketing system, ServiceNow.
+To that end, we're currently integrating Cisco Catalyst Center with our ticketing system, ServiceNow.
 Later we'll add other popular systems, including NetSuite and Remedy.
-Here’s what we have in mind: When Cisco DNA Center detects an outage, it will automatically create a case, flag it for Tier 1, 2, or 3 support, and attach logs from the affected device and neighboring devices.
+Here’s what we have in mind: When Cisco Catalyst Center detects an outage, it will automatically create a case, flag it for Tier 1, 2, or 3 support, and attach logs from the affected device and neighboring devices.
 No more delays while support engineers pull up the logs.

 Today, our network engineers spend 20 to 40 percent of their time on code upgrades.
 We currently don't have an efficient bulk upgrade solution, so engineers manually upgrade devices one by one, following a playbook containing 30 to 50 steps.
 Manual upgrades cause two problems, according to Hoover.
 "First, there isn't enough time to upgrade every device whenever a new image is certified, so top priority goes to security upgrades," he said.
 "That's why only about 55 to 60 percent of devices are compliant with the latest image at any given time."
 The other problem is that manual steps inevitably lead to network errors.
 In fact, most network-related outages can be traced back to network changes.